Monotone and Conservative Policy Iteration Beyond the Tabular Case: INTRODUCTION

+Together, these observations raise two central questions: (i) Can FA variants of PI be built without losing value-estimate monotonicity? (ii) Can FA variants of CPI and SPI be designed while retaining their per-step improvement guarantees?
+These questions bear directly on widely used value-based and policy-optimization methods, including DQN \citep{dqn}, TRPO \citep{trpo}, and PPO \citep{schulman2017proximal}, and are therefore central to placing modern RL on firmer theoretical foundations.

-We propose a new PI paradigm to address the above issues.
-Our key contributions include: \begin{enumerate}[leftmargin=*]
+We answer both questions in the affirmative.
+Our work's key contributions are as follows: \begin{enumerate}[leftmargin=*]

-\item \textbf{Algorithm:} We introduce Reliable Policy Iteration (RPI) in Algorithm~\ref{alg:RPI}.
-It uses the standard greedy policy update, but adopts a novel idea for policy evaluation: it finds a value estimate that is \textit{farthest} from the previous estimate while satisfying a Bellman inequality constraint.
+\item \textbf{Algorithms:} We introduce Reliable Policy Iteration (RPI) and its conservative variant, \CRPI, in Algorithms~\ref{alg:RPI} and \ref{alg:CRPI}.
+Both use a novel policy-evaluation rule: compute the value estimate \emph{farthest} from the previous one subject to a linear Bellman-inequality constraint.
+The two methods differ in the policy-update step: RPI uses the standard greedy update, whereas \CRPI\ uses a conservative one akin to CPI/SPI.
+Unlike PI, CPI, and SPI, our methods apply under general FA.

-\item \textbf{Theoretical Guarantees:} In Section~\ref{s:setup.algoroithm.results}, we show that RPI recovers the classical PI guarantees of per-step improvement and convergence in the FA setting---where these properties, so far, were out of reach.
-Specifically, we prove that RPI's value estimates are non-decreasing and lower bound the true policy values, thereby safeguarding performance even when intermediate policies momentarily degrade.
-Moreover, RPI's value estimates converge to a vector that partially satisfies the unprojected Bellman equation, demonstrating natural alignment with fundamental RL objectives.
-We also bound the performance gap between RPI's terminal policy and the optimal policy.
-Separately, we establish RPI as a true generalization of classical PI and show that, with an $\ell_1$-type norm, its policy evaluation step admits a constrained projection interpretation.
+\item \textbf{RPI Theoretical Guarantees:} We show that RPI extends the classical PI guarantees of per-step improvement and convergence to arbitrary FA (Section~\ref{subsec:RPI}), where such guarantees were previously out of reach.
+Specifically, we show that RPI's value estimates are non-decreasing, lower bound the true policy values, and converge to a vector that partially satisfies the \textit{unprojected} Bellman equation.
+We also bound the performance gap between RPI’s terminal policy and the optimal one.
+Finally, we show that RPI generalizes classical PI and that its policy-evaluation step admits a constrained projection interpretation under an $\ell_1$-type norm.

-\item \textbf{Practical Implementation:} In Section~\ref{s:practical.implementation}, we develop a model-free realization of RPI's policy-evaluation step.
-We embed the constraints as penalties in the objective and then invoke Jensen's inequality to get a tractable function.
-This serves as a new critic loss (in the actor-critic paradigm) that seamlessly integrates into popular deep RL algorithms such as Deep Q-Network (DQN) \cite{dqn} and Deep Deterministic Policy Gradient (DDPG) \cite{ddpg}.

-\item \textbf{Empirical Results}: Our experiments in Section~\ref{s:experiments} show that RPI and its deep-RL variants consistently maintain their lower-bound property across diverse benchmarks---from discrete Inventory Control to classical continuous control tasks such as CartPole and Inverted Pendulum.
-Crucially, RPI-enhanced DQN and DDPG outperform their vanilla versions and meet or surpass competitive baselines such as PPO \cite{schulman2017proximal} and TD3 \cite{td3} in reaching performance thresholds. \end{enumerate}